awsdocs/aws-secrets-manager-docs/doc_source/intro.md

 ## Pricing for Secrets Manager<a name="asm_pricing"></a>

 When you use Secrets Manager, you pay only for what you use, and no minimum or setup fees\.
+There is no charge for secrets that you have marked for deletion\.
 For the current complete pricing list, see [AWS Secrets Manager Pricing](https://aws.amazon.com/secrets-manager/pricing)\.

-### AWS KMS – custom encryption keys<a name="pricing-kms"></a>

-If you create your own customer master keys by using AWS KMS to encrypt your secrets, AWS charges you at the current AWS KMS rate\.
-However, you can use the "default" key created by AWS Secrets Manager for your account for free\.
-For more information about the cost of customer\-created AWS KMS keys, see [AWS Key Management Service Pricing](https://aws.amazon.com/kms/pricing)\.
+You can use the AWS managed key \(`aws/secretsmanager`\) that Secrets Manager creates to encrypt your secrets for free\.
+If you create your own KMS keys to encrypt your secrets, AWS charges you at the current AWS KMS rate\.
+For more information, see [AWS Key Management Service pricing](https://aws.amazon.com/kms/pricing)\.

-### AWS CloudTrail Logging – storage and notification<a name="pricing-cloudtrail"></a>

-If you enable AWS CloudTrail on your account, you can obtain logs of API calls AWS Secrets Manager sends out\.
+If you enable AWS CloudTrail on your account, you can obtain logs of the API calls that Secrets Manager sends out\.
 Secrets Manager logs all events as management events\.
-There are no data events\.
-There's no additional charge for capturing a single trail in AWS CloudTrail to capture management events\.
 AWS CloudTrail stores the first copy of all management events for free\.
 However, you can incur charges for Amazon S3 for log storage and for Amazon SNS if you enable notification\.
 Also, if you set up additional trails, the additional copies of management events can incur costs\.
-For more information, see the [AWS CloudTrail](https://aws.amazon.com/cloudtrail/pricing) pricing page\.
+For more information, see [AWS CloudTrail pricing](https://aws.amazon.com/cloudtrail/pricing)\.